Home > Travel information > Inflight services > Inflight power > Inflight Wi-Fi > Wi-Fi frequently asked questions

 Pricing for Internet access will vary.
 On most aircraft equipped with United Wi-Fi, pricing for Internet access is determined and charged by flight segment (from takeoff to landing).
-On aircraft equipped with DIRECTV, pricing for Internet access is a fixed per-hour rate, with access and charges starting at the time of purchase and ending when you disconnect.
+On all 737 and 757 aircraft equipped with DIRECTV, pricing for Internet access is a fixed per-hour rate, with access and charges starting at the time of purchase and ending when you disconnect.

-- Does United offer a daily, weekly or monthly Wi-Fi pass?
+- Does United offer a daily, weekly or monthly Wi-Fi Internet pass?

 - Why can’t I use my Gogo account on United Wi-Fi even though I use it on p.s.
 Premium Service flights?

-The Wi-Fi Internet access on our p.s. flights between New York JFK and Los Angeles or San Francisco is provided and managed by Gogo.
+The Wi-Fi Internet access on our p.s. flights, available on select transcontinental routes, is provided and managed by Gogo.
 The Wi-Fi Internet access on all other aircraft is managed by United.
 We do not have the ability to transfer purchases between providers.

 - Why can’t I use my Boingo membership as I do with Gogo on p.s. flights?